Docker daemon configuration overview

 --host tcp://192.168.59.3:2376

-You can learn what configuration options are available in the dockerd reference docs, or by running:
+Learn about the available configuration options in the dockerd reference docs, or by running:

 $ dockerd --help